Company Information

 This is a very good site for information on public foreign companies and transnational corporations.
 No registration required for basic access.
 Allows you to search for data by company name or ticker, by country and industry, or by country or state only.
 Provides links to lots of free corporate data (including information on foreign subsidiaries) and has lots of useful industry information.

 Compare workers’ wages with the salary packages of CEOs of Fortune 500 companies!
-You’ll also find an article about 2008 trends in CEO pay and another on the Employee Free Choice Act and the Double Standard.
-A new addition to the site are case studies on ten executive compensation practices as observed in ten different companies.
+In Executive PayWatch, you can find CEO compensation data for some of the country’s largest companies; learn how you can have your “Say-on-Pay”; and find out what you can do to ensure re-regulation of the financial system.
+A new addition to the site are case studies on executive compensation practices as observed in several large companies.
 The site also contains easy to use guides on how to research executive pay for (public) companies not in the site’s database.
 The site is updated every year.

 GuideStar (http://www.guidestar.org)